thegetty/provenance-research/content/intro.md

 {% accordionGlobalControls %}

-{% accordion '## The Antiquities Provenance Project at the Getty' %}
+{% accordion '## The Antiquities Provenance Project at the Getty' '' 'open' %}

 Our project began in 2012 as part of a broader institutional initiative to render our collections and their documentation more accessible.
 The Getty’s return of objects to Greece and Italy in 2007 was the impetus to prioritize provenance research for its collection of Mediterranean antiquities.
 Yet there was at that time little in the way of a practical framework for doing this work.
 In comparison to our peers researching World War II-era provenance or those following protocols established by the North American Graves Protection and Repatriation Act (NAGPRA), we lacked the web portals, digitized archives, agreed-upon standards, and effective means of sharing information with colleagues.
 Granted, there was already a rich tradition of study that addressed the history of collecting, and extensive bibliography existed for many Grand Tourists who traveled in Italy and sometimes farther east, but objects from their renowned collections often stand, like our own Lansdowne Herakles (70.AA.109),[^3] as exceptional, precisely because of their well-documented histories.
 Far less easy to track are smaller or less distinctive objects, such as terracotta figurines, gemstones, or pottery and glass vessels.
 Furthermore, while there is substantial scholarship on the market for Mediterranean antiquities during the eighteenth and nineteenth centuries, the twentieth century, and particularly its second half, remains relatively underexplored.
 This is precisely the period in which the Getty and many other North American museums were actively collecting and will be the particular focus of this book.